jamessandy/jamessandy/ReadMe.md

 ## Hello World!
 I'm James Sandy 👋

-I am a passionate Data Engineer, dedicated to creating data infrastructure, managing pipelines, and drawing insights from data.
+I am a passionate Data and Machine learning Engineer, dedicated to creating data infrastructure, managing pipelines, and drawing insights from data.
 I constantly educate myself on the latest algorithms, techniques, and strategies that improve data processing in terms of efficacy, efficiency, and affordability.
 I write technical articles related to data engineering, data science, and machine learning.
 ## 📘 About Me

 <img src="sus.png" height="200" align="right">